d12frosted/elpa-mirror/gnu/denote-readme.txt

   [Extending Denote: Split an Org subtree into its own note].

+[The `denote-silo-extras.el'] See section 3.5.2

-[Maintain separate directory silos for notes] See section 3.4
+[Maintain separate directory silos for notes] See section 3.5

-[Extending Denote: Split an Org subtree into its own note] See section 12.3
+[Extending Denote: Split an Org subtree into its own note] See section 13.3

+3.5.2 The `denote-silo-extras.el'
+╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  The `denote-silo-extras.el' provides optional convenience functions for working with silos ([Maintain separate directory silos for notes]).
+Start by loading the relevant library:

+  ┌────
+  │ (require 'denote-silo-extras)
+  └────

+  The user option `denote-silo-extras-directories' specifies a list of directories that the user has set up as `denote-directory' silos.

+  The command `denote-silo-extras-create-note' prompts for a directory among `denote-silo-extras-directories' and runs the `denote' command from there.

+  Similar to the above, the command `denote-silo-extras-open-or-create' prompts for a directory among `denote-silo-extras-directories' and runs the `denote-open-or-create' command from there.

+  The command `denote-silo-extras-select-silo-then-command' prompts with minibuffer completion for a directory among `denote-silo-extras-directories'.
+Once the user selects a silo, a second prompt asks for a Denote note-creation command to call from inside that silo ([Points of entry]).

+[Maintain separate directory silos for notes] See section 3.5

+[Points of entry] See section 3

-3.5 Exclude certain directories from all operations ───────────────────────────────────────────────────
+3.6 Exclude certain directories from all operations ───────────────────────────────────────────────────

   The user option `denote-excluded-directories-regexp' instructs all